105mm Gun Tank M60 at the Russell Military Museum.

 M60 retained the idea of a very large cupola from the M48, and like in the older tank, the .50cal machine gun could be aimed, fired, and reloaded from under armor.
 Folded forward beside the gunner's periscope is an interrupter bar to prevent the TC from machine gunning the searchlight.

-A closer shot of the M19 cupola shows the contour of the machine gun mount without its canvas dust cover.
+On the left, a closer shot of the M19 cupola shows the contour of the machine gun mount without its canvas dust cover.
 The gunner's flat-topped periscope housing is in front of the cupola, and mounting posts for the interrupter bar are welded to the roof beside the periscope housing.
 The power receptacle for the searchlight can be seen in the middle of the turret roof.
+On the right, the cupola front and gunner's periscope housing are shown from the opposite angle.

 The commander was provided with a door behind his periscope housing.
 The pad welded to the side of the cupola was a leftover from early production when mounts for the M2HB machine gun were attached to the cupola while the M85 was experiencing production issues.